Joy to the World (Three Dog Night song)

 "Joy to the World" is a song written by Hoyt Axton and made famous by the band Three Dog Night.
 The song is also popularly known by its opening lyric, "Jeremiah was a bullfrog".
-Three Dog Night originally released the song on their fourth studio album, Naturally, in November 1970, and subsequently released an edited version of the song as a single in February 1971.
+Three Dog Night originally released the song on their fourth studio album, Naturally, in November 1970, and subsequently preleased an edited version of the song as a single in February 1971.

 The song, which has been described by members of Three Dog Night as a "kid's song" and a "silly song", topped the singles charts in North America, was certified gold by the RIAA, and has since been covered by multiple artists.

-The song is featured prominently in the film The Big Chill.
-It is sung by a child character at the beginning and the Three Dog Night recording is played over the end credits.
-The song's refrain is used by Mariah Carey in her 1994 recording of the Christmas hymn "Joy to the World".